 As the weather is sometimes unpredictable on the Isles of Scilly, the ferry option is the most reliable way to get to the islands.
-10% off the brochure passenger fare on Scillonian only – between the 7th & 16th of June 2020.
-Quote the code OTILLO20 at the time of booking by phone +44(0) 1736 334 220 or use it online.
+Get 10% off the brochure passenger fare on Scillonian by quoting the code OTILLO22 at the time of your online booking.

 - We will serve fruits and snacks at the energy stations.